-This 10.5-acre park is like a friendly town square for locals, who gather for chess at concrete tables, for picnics on the lawn on warm days, and for spontaneous guitar or drum jams on various grassy knolls.
-It’s also the site of basketball courts, a fun-to-watch dog run (a fenced-in area where humans can unleash their canines), a mini public swimming pool for kids, frequent summer concerts and an always-lively kids’ playground.
+This 10.5-acre park is like a friendly town square for locals, who gather for chess at concrete tables, picnics on the lawn, and spontaneous guitar or drum jams on various grassy knolls.
+It’s also the site of basketball courts, a fun-to-watch dog run (a fenced-in area where humans can unleash their canines), a mini public swimming pool for kids, frequent summer concerts and an always lively playground.

-The Charlie Parker Jazz Festival is also held here, bringing some of the biggest jazz names to the ’hood each August.
+The Charlie Parker Jazz Festival is held in the park, bringing some of the biggest jazz names to the ’hood each August.
 This park is named after Daniel Tompkins, who served as governor of New York from 1807 to 1817 (and as the nation’s vice president after that, under James Monroe).